Adoration turns to anger towards crisis-hit Sri Lanka’s ruling clan

 The government also borrowed heavily from China for many of the projects, swelling the country’s debts and raising Western and Indian alarm.

-In 2017, Sri Lanka handed the port to China on a 99-year-lease saying it was unable to service a $1.4 billion loan from Beijing to build it.
+In 2017, Sri Lanka handed the port to China on a 99-year-lease saying it was unable to service a US$1.4 billion (RM6.1 billion) loan from Beijing to build it.

 “We were very hopeful when the projects were announced.
 And this area did get better.
 But now it means nothing,” said Dinuka, another local.

-The South Asian nation’s external debt, estimated to be around $51 billion, is the underlying cause of the current crisis.
+The South Asian nation’s external debt, estimated to be around US$51 billion, is the underlying cause of the current crisis.

 Several months ago, the government banned many imports to halt outflows of the foreign currency needed to pay it down.